 Learning about advocacy, jurisprudence and legislation in general will serve you well but law tuition fee can be expensive and may require that you get a law scholarship.

 After all, we all have a constitutional duty to fulfil our social contract as citizens by learning everything we can about different types of law, if only that we might uphold them better.

 And who knows?
-You may decide to embark on legal studies if you’re not yet enrolled in law courses!
+You may decide to embark on legal studies if you’re not yet enrolled in online law courses Canada!